 Using some of your hard-earned money to travel the world?
 Your tenant insurance policy will not only protect your contents at home while you’re away on vacation, but it will also cover the belongings you take with you.

-- Electronics.
-Computers, iPods, PS3’s, Xboxes, and more.
 We all have them.
 Your tenant insurance policy can protect them.

 What if your puppy nips someone’s nose?
 Liability claims are very common as a result of dog bites.
 If you own a pet, your renter’s insurance policy can cover claims of this type.
 You may also be able to add insurance for accidental death of your pet.

 Having tenant insurance can’t prevent bad things from happening.
 But it’s nice to know that someone will be there to help put things right if the worst does happen.
-And with Square One’s home insurance starting from as little as $15 a month, why risk going without it?
+And with Square One’s home insurance starting from as little as $12 a month, why risk going without it?